Lab 2 - C++, CMake & IDE

 ,lib.cpp

-files with required code. - Using the text editor fill the
+files with the required code. - Using a text editor, fill the

 CMakeLists.txt